-The goodwill of \$34.0 million arising from the acquisitions in the current year consists largely of expected future earnings and cash flows from the existing management team, as well as the synergies created by the integration of the new businesses within the CBIZ organization, including cross-selling opportunities expected with the Company's Financial Services group and the Employee Services group, to help strengthen the Company's existing service offerings and expand the Company's market position.
+The goodwill of \$34.0 million arising from the acquisitions in 2010 consists largely of expected future earnings and cash flows from the existing management team, as well as the synergies created by the integration of the new businesses within the CBIZ organization, including cross-selling opportunities expected with the Company's Financial Services group and the Employee Services group, to help strengthen the Company's existing service offerings and expand the Company's market position.
 The goodwill recognized is deductible for income tax purposes.

-During 2010, CBIZ adjusted the fair value of the contingent consideration arrangements related to CBIZ's prior acquisitions from \$5.6 million to \$4.2 million due to lower than originally projected future results of the acquired businesses.

-In addition, CBIZ paid \$20.0 million in cash, approximately 13,100 shares of common stock were issued, and 265,000 shares of common stock became issuable during the twelve months ended December 31, 2010 as contingent proceeds and payments against notes payable for previous acquisitions.
+During 2010, CBIZ adjusted the fair value of the contingent purchase price liability related to CBIZ's prior acquisitions from \$5.6 million to \$4.2 million due to lower than originally projected future results of the acquired businesses.
+This reduction of \$1.4 million is included in "Other income, net" in the consolidated statements of operations.
+In addition, CBIZ paid \$20.0 million in cash, issued approximately 13,100 shares of common stock, and 265,000 shares of common stock became issuable during the year ended December 31, 2010 as contingent proceeds and payments against notes payable for previous acquisitions.